 What are examples of boundaries?

 Maintaining healthy boundaries looks different depending on the setting and relationship you have with the person.
+It’s important to recognize specific situations and tailor your boundaries accordingly to ensure they are effective and appropriate.
 In a romantic relationship, you might need to discuss what is appropriate behavior regarding phone usage, spending time with friends, and intimacy.
 In a work setting, it is important to have appropriate boundaries when it comes to how much work you can take on, when you can be contacted, and what types of communication are appropriate with coworkers.

 It can feel awkward at first to set these boundaries, but they can help establish a sense of clarity and respect in relationships.
 So don’t be afraid to have that conversation with your loved one or boss - boundaries can help everyone feel happier and more secure.